Luos-io/Documentation/src/pages/high/ros.md

 ## Install ROS 2 and Luos

 First install [ROS 2 Foxy](https://index.ros.org/doc/ros2/Installation/Foxy/) for your OS with FastRTPS.
 Also install [`colcon`](https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/#install-colcon) as advised in the guidelines.
-If you are not familiar with ROS, you should maye go on with a couple of ROS 2 tutorials to get started.
+If you are not familiar with ROS, you should go on with a couple of ROS 2 tutorials to get started.

 Then clone `luos_ros2` to your workspace and compile it with colcon: